ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

    correct, then the system triggers a respective error notification.

 ## 4. Retrieve Lost UIN - TBD

-MOSIP allows an individual to process a request to retrieve the RID.
+MOSIP allows an individual to initiate a request to retrieve the RID.

-The following procedure to be followed to raise a request to retrieve the RID:
+An individual will follow the following procedure to raise a requested related to retrieve the RID:

 1. An individual provides the Full Name, Mobile Number/E-Mail ID, Postal Code.
 2. The system validates the provided data, checks for the registered mobile number/email ID, and triggers an OTP